-There are many biblical examples where people are not physically healed.
-Paul mentions his own “thorn in the flesh” (2 Corinthians 12:7) which God didn't cure, even after he prayed three times for healing.
+There are many biblical examples of people who are not physically healed in this world.
+Paul mentions his own “thorn in the flesh” (2 Corinthians 12:7) which God didn't cure, even after Paul prayed three times for healing.
 Timothy is said to have had “frequent illnesses” (1 Timothy 5:23), and rather than asking for Timothy to be healed, Paul instructed Timothy to “use a little wine” to help with his condition.

 Elsewhere, Paul notes that he left Trophimus sick in Miletus (2 Timothy 4:20).
 And Jesus, in John 5, healed one man by the pool of Bethesda, even though there were many others who were sick.

 Even some of the most faithful Christians won't be healed, at least not until Jesus comes again.
 This is demonstrated in Scripture and confirmed by our own experience.

 One reason that God may choose not to heal right away (though it's not the only reason) is expressly stated by Jesus in John 9.
 Regarding the man who had been blind from birth, Jesus plainly states the reason for the man's condition: “This happened so that the work of God might be displayed in his life” (John 9:3).
 Greater good may come from an illness than would have resulted from God’s divine healing.